Why financial institutions sponsor MoneyTime’s financial literacy program

 This alignment creates a natural bridge between education and engagement.
 For example:

-• Credit modules can introduce borrowing calculators
+• Credit modules that introduce your borrowing calculators

 2. Delivers a powerful social impact message